-Eth Gas Station will tell you real-time gas fees, and recommend gas fees in GWEI for fast, standard or safe low transactions.
-As well as the time it’ll take to complete by choosing these different speeds.
+Eth GAS Station will tell you real-time GAS fees and recommend GAS fees in GWEI for fast, standard or safe low transactions.
+As well as the time it’ll take to complete, by choosing these different speeds.

 ETH Gas Speeds

 Safe Low – This is a gas price that is intended to be both cheap and successful.
 It may take a bit longer to get a confirmation with this price but it should be safe to use.
 This price is determined by the lowest price where at least 5% of the network hash power will accept it.
-And It requires that at least 50 transactions have been mined in the last 24 hours at this price.
+It requires that at least 50 transactions have been mined in the last 24 hours at this price.

 Fastest – This is the lowest gas price that is accepted by all top miners (estimated over the last two days).
 Therefore, transactions with this gas price should be accepted by all the top pools.
 Paying more than this price is unlikely to help.

-They do also have other information on their site such as leaderboards and charts.
+They do also have other information on their sites such as leaderboards and charts.
 But to be honest the majority of users will come here to check the price of gas and then leave the web page.

 So, once you’ve checked your gas fees and chosen the required speed for your transaction, you can then edit this in Metamask.
 Which should in turn save you money if you’re willing to accept a slower transaction time (for example).